Deep-MI/FastSurfer/README.md

 * --t1: T1 full head input (not bias corrected, global path).
 The network was trained with conformed images (UCHAR, 256x256x256, 1 mm voxels and standard slice orientation).
 These specifications are checked in the eval.py script and the image is automatically conformed if it does not comply.

 ### Required for docker
 * --fs_license: Path to FreeSurfer license key file.
 Register (for free) at https://surfer.nmr.mgh.harvard.edu/registration.html to obtain it if you do not have FreeSurfer installed so far.
-Strictly necessary if you use Docker, optional for local install (your local FreeSurfer license will automatically be used)
+Strictly necessary if you use Docker, optional for local install (your local FreeSurfer license will automatically be used).

 ### Network specific arguments (optional)
 * --seg: Global path with filename of segmentation (where and under which name to store it).
 The file can be in mgz, nii, or nii.gz format.
 Default location: $SUBJECTS_DIR/$sid/mri/aparc.DKTatlas+aseg.deep.mgz
 * --weights_sag: Pretrained weights of sagittal network.
-Default: ../checkpoints/Sagittal_Weights_FastSurferCNN/ckpts/Epoch_30_training_state.pkl
+Optional, will download checkpoint if missing.
 * --weights_ax: Pretrained weights of axial network.
-Default: ../checkpoints/Axial_Weights_FastSurferCNN/ckpts/Epoch_30_training_state.pkl
+Optional, will download checkpoint if missing.
 * --weights_cor: Pretrained weights of coronal network.
-Default: ../checkpoints/Coronal_Weights_FastSurferCNN/ckpts/Epoch_30_training_state.pkl
+Optional, will download checkpoint if missing.
 * --seg_log: Name and location for the log-file for the segmentation (FastSurferCNN).
 Default: $SUBJECTS_DIR/$sid/scripts/deep-seg.log
-* --clean_seg: Flag to clean up FastSurferCNN segmentation
+* --clean_seg: Flag to clean up NN segmentation
 * --run_viewagg_on: Define where the view aggregation should be run on.
                     By default, the program checks if you have enough memory to run the view aggregation on the gpu.
                     The total memory is considered for this decision.
                     If this fails, or you actively overwrote the check with setting "--run_viewagg_on cpu", view agg is run on the cpu.
                     Equivalently, if you define "--run_viewagg_on gpu", view agg will be run on the gpu (no memory check will be done).
-* --no_cuda: Flag to disable CUDA usage in FastSurferCNN (no GPU usage, inference on CPU)
+* --device <str>: Select device for NN segmentation ("cpu", "cuda"), where cuda (default) means Nvidia GPU, you can select which one "cuda:1".
 * --batch: Batch size for inference.
-Default: 16.
+Default: 8.
 Lower this to reduce memory requirement
 * --order: Order of interpolation for mri_convert T1 before segmentation (0=nearest, 1=linear(default), 2=quadratic, 3=cubic)

 ### Surface pipeline arguments (optional)